Skip to main content

 Yes

 If you are not sure who the biological father is, you should not sign the VAP.
-You may contact the Division of Child Support Services (DCSS) for assistance in determining paternity of the child.
+You may contact Child Support Services (CSS) for assistance in determining paternity of the child.

 8. How can we request a genetic test?

-If you are receiving cash or medical assistance from the Department of Human Services or assistance from HFS’ Division of Child Support Services (DCSS), DCSS will help you complete the appropriate forms and schedule genetic testing.
+If you are receiving cash or medical assistance from the Department of Human Services or assistance from HFS Child Support Services (CSS), CSS will help you complete the appropriate forms and schedule genetic testing.
 If you do not receive services from either department at this time, you may get more information on applying for child support services from the form HFS 3416, Information on Applying for Child Support Services, or call the Customer Service Call Center at 1-800-447-4278.
 You may also seek legal advice from an attorney of your choice.

 9. What can we do if we did not sign the Voluntary Acknowledgment of Paternity form at the hospital?

-If the biological mother and biological father did not sign the VAP while the biological mother and child were at the hospital, they may take the form, complete it and sign it and file it with HFS later.
-The biological mother and biological father must sign the VAP in front of an adult witness and follow the mailing instructions on the back of the form to file it with HFS.
-To hear your rights and responsibilities in English and Spanish, you may call the Child Support Customer Service Call Center at 1-800-447-4278.
+If the biological mother and biological father did not sign the VAP while the biological mother and child were at the hospital, they may take the VAP, complete, sign, and file it with HFS later.
+The biological mother and biological father must sign the VAP in front of an adult witness and follow the mailing instructions on the back of the VAP to file it with HFS.

-You may also obtain a VAP from any state or local registrar, county clerk, the Illinois Department of Human Services, Healthcare and Family Services, Division of Child Support Services at www.childsupport.illinois.gov, Chicago WIC Food Centers, or by writing or contacting the Illinois Department of Public Health, Division of Vital Records, 925 E. Ridgely Ave., Springfield, Illinois 62702.
+You may also obtain a VAP from any state or local registrar, county clerk, Illinois Department of Human Services, WIC Food Centers, Illinois Department of Public Health, or Healthcare and Family Services Child Support Services at https://hfs.illinois.gov/childsupport.html.

 10. Does the biological mother, biological father, and, if applicable, the presumed parent have to live in Illinois to acknowledge or deny paternity?

-No. The VAP form or the Denial form can be mailed to the biological mother, biological father, or presumed parent to be signed.
-Both parties must sign the appropriate form(s) in front of an adult witness and follow the mailing instructions on the back of the form to file it with HFS.
+No. The VAP or the Denial can be mailed to the biological other, biological father, or presumed parent to be signed.
+Both parties must sign the appropriate form(s) in front of an adult Witness and follow the mailing instructions on the back of the form to file it with HFS.
+Both parties must sign the same document.

 11. Should the biological mother and biological father sign the Voluntary Acknowledgment of Paternity form if they are living together or plan to be married?

 Yes.
-The living arrangement of the unmarried bioloigcal mother and the biological father does not establish paternity.
+The living arrangement of the unmarried biological mother and the biological father does not establish paternity.
 Correctly completing, signing, and filing the VAP with HFS will establish legal paternity.

-12. What happens if the bioloigcal mother or biological father later want to withdraw the establishment of paternity?
+12. What happens if the biological mother or biological father later want to withdraw the establishment of paternity?

-HFS’ Division of Child Support Services cannot determine custody and visitation.
+HFS Child Support Services cannot determine custody and visitation.
 Only the court can grant such requests.
-However, by signing the VAP the biological father has established paternity and may ask the court to establish visitation or custody.
+However, by signing the VAP, the biological father has established paternity and may ask the court to establish visitation or custody.

-If the biological mother or biological father requests child support services from HFS, DCSS will assist with establishing a child support and/or medical order.
+If the biological mother or biological father requests childsupport services from HFS, CSS will assist with establishing a child support and/or medical order.
 The Illinois mandatory child support guidelines require both parents’ financial information to calculate the child support obligation.
 Either parent may be ordered to provide child support and/or medical coverage.
 However, only one parent will be ordered to pay child support to the other parent.

 If you have questions regarding the VAP process or Child Support Services, please call the Child Support Customer Service Call Center at 1-800-447-4278.
 If you are using a teletypewriter (TTY), please call 1-800-526-5812.

-Questions about the birth certificate must be directed to the Illinois Department of Public Health, Division of Vital Records, at https://dph.illinois.gov/topics-services/birth-death-other-records.html or 217-782-6554.
+Questions about the birth certificate must be directed to the Illinois Department of Public Health, Division of Vital Records, at this link.